-All the children are warmly greeted by a teacher at the entrance gate every morning, making them feel welcome and acknowledged.
+All the children are warmly greeted by a teacher at the entrance every morning, making them feel welcome and acknowledged.
 They put their school bags away in their own lockers and join their friends on the carpet playing with blocks, paging through books or setting the breakfast table, ready for the day to start.

 The children follow a weekly rhythm that is made up as follows:

 - They paint, draw, bake, garden and create beautiful beeswax figurines on the respective days of the week.

 - During their daily circle time they sing songs, recite rhymes, play games and do finger exercises to prepare young hands for writing in ‘big school’.
 All these movements are purposefully planned by the teacher to develop both fine- and gross motor skills, rhythm and language in a playful manner.

 - Seasonal crafts created by able little fingers provide joy, help develop their fine motor skills and provide a sense of accomplishment once a project is finished.

 - Story time aids in developing the toddlers’ language and vocabulary.
 The teacher will tell a story as opposed to reading it, drawing each child in by using rich language to ‘embroider’ the story’s imagery in their mind’s eye.
 Every so often the children get to act out the story, or watch the story as a puppet show.